eliezerpujols/design-cases/_posts/2018-05-05-design-cases--case-03.md

   Some people often forget drink enough water daily and this situation could affect their health.
 case_solution: >-
-  An app that reminds you to drink enough water, llevando así un historial de la cantidad que agua que has bebido hasta el momento y la cantidad que agua debes beber.
+  An app that reminds you to drink enough water, llevando un historial de la cantidad de agua que ha bebido y debe beber.
 ---